EverydayHealthLogo

 • Medical School: In Univ Sch of Med, Indianapolis In | Indiana University School of Medicine

-Is Dr. Smuck board certified in Pain Medicine Specialist - Physiatrist?
+Is Dr. Smuck board certified as a Pain Medicine Specialist - Physiatrist?

 Yes, Dr. Matthew Smuck, MD is board certified by the American Board of Physical Medicine and Rehabilitation , American Board of Physical Medicine and Rehabilitation since 2002, American Board of Physical Medicine and Rehabilitation since 2003